jbreeden/mruby-zlib/README.md

   + Returns the empty string if the stream has already been finished (TODO: should probably raise)
   + Will process the remaining input and return all output if `flush` is `ZLib::Z_FINISH`

+- `ZLib.inflateEnd(stream)` && `ZLib.deflateEnd(stream)`
+  + Are used to cleanup native resources of the stream
+  + Called automatically by the MRuby GC when the stream is freed
+  + Raise a `ZLib::ZStreamError` if the stream already ended, or is of the wrong type

 ### `GZFile` APIs

 These functions provide IO for GZip files similar to C's stdlib `fopen`, `fread`, `fwrite`, etc.